BarneyWeb/frontend-technical-test/README.md

 -   Our clients are professionals who use our app as a working tool.
     We try to save them time by removing repetitive actions.
-What if a user searches for "islands", clicks on a result to see its population, and uses the browser's history back button to go back to the list?
+What if a user searches for `Islands`, clicks on a result to see its population, and uses the browser's history back button to go back to the list?